10 Tips For A Better Relationship With Caffeine

 Children should have no concerns with energy levels.
 The hyperstimulation caused by caffeine is more likely to induce stress or sleep issues than bring any benefit.

-I believe that it is important to instil good caffeine habits from a young age, especially because over-exposure to caffeine during this crucial time of brain development increases the likelihood of the development of an addictive or dependant relationship with it as an adult.
+We believe that it is important to instil good caffeine habits from a young age, especially because over-exposure to caffeine during this crucial time of brain development increases the likelihood of the development of an addictive or dependant relationship with it as an adult.

 Somethings are best enjoyed in adulthood, let caffeine be one of them…